 My second pregnancy was quite similar initially.
 Our son was a surprise and not planned at all, but we were so happy to discover the pregnancy.
 I was very sick for the first few months and I once again could only handle cheese, although this time around there was less throwing up and the worst symptoms ebbed away by week 12, a blessing when you have a toddler to care for too!
 When they had completely faded by week 18, though, I was hungry.
 I tried sticking to the diet as best as I could, I didn’t eat dairy or meat, but I sure ate a lot of other things.
 My son, who is now two, still eats a lot!
 He’s just a hungry little guy.

 Because of this, my second half of my second pregnancy was hard.
 I gained weight faster, I had more aches and pains which made working out almost impossible.
 When it comes to sticking to the lifestyle, this was the hardest period for me ever since I started in 2016 (apart from both first trimesters, of course); I just wanted to eat, I didn’t move as much as I should and I had no interest in meditation.
-Subsequently I felt myself spiraling away from OMS, making it harder for me to stick to the lifestyle, especially when my mother passed away when our son was 8 weeks old.
+Subsequently I felt myself spiraling away from Overcoming MS, making it harder for me to stick to the lifestyle, especially when my mother passed away when our son was 8 weeks old.
 It took me a while to get back on track, although I did stick to a mostly-vegan diet.
 Thankfully, this time around there was no postpartum relapse for me and I am still relapse free since 2017, and I’ve been back on the lifestyle for years now.

 "I've given myself grace"

 While neither of my pregnancies were perfect and I’m sometimes a bit jealous of people who managed to stick to the diet during their entire pregnancy, I’ve given myself grace.
 It was hard and I did what I had to do, especially during those horrible first trimesters.
-The most important thing for me is that I got back on the OMS-horse as soon as I was able to.
+The most important thing for me is that I got back on the Overcoming MS-horse as soon as I was able to.
 And looking at my kids, I know I’d do it all over again!